liweinan/javaee/readme.txt

   </settings>

- Once you've set either the JBOSS_HOME environment variable or the jboss.home Maven property, you can deploy to JBoss AS by executing the following command:
+ Once you've keys either the JBOSS_HOME environment variable or the jboss.home Maven property, you can deploy to JBoss AS by executing the following command:

   mvn package jboss:hard-deploy